cassmastern/lers-sandbox/docs/jakarta-ee-azure.md

 ## Overview

 **Goal:**
-You are building a modern enterprise web application in Java EE (Jakarta EE) and deploying it to Microsoft Azure, with an automated CI/CD pipeline in Azure DevOps.
+We're building a modern enterprise web application in Java EE (Jakarta EE) and deploying it to Microsoft Azure, with an automated CI/CD pipeline in Azure DevOps.

 **Why this matters:**
 This approach is used in real production systems — from banks to e-commerce — to deliver reliable, secure, and scalable services.